 We employ a specialist sports coach to deliver and work alongside teachers in lessons throughout the week to increase their subject knowledge and confidence in PE.
-This enables effective planning, teaching and learning to take place across KS1 and KS2.
+This enables high quality planning, teaching and learning to take place across the whole School.

 Swimming- children partake in swimming lessons in yr3 and then again in yr6 in the Summer term.
 All children are encouraged to achieve their 25m and time is allocated in several stages to give plenty of opportunity for this to happen.

 Sports leaders work within KS1 and KS2.
 Children are keen to share their thoughts for the development of the PE provision and curriculum which we offer at Our Lady's.
-They also help to organise any inter house competitions across our Multi academy.
+They also help to organise any virtual competitions across our Multi academy.

 All pupils in year 4 and year 5 have the opportunity to complete bike ability and road safety courses.